Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What is the difference between Busuu and Rosetta Stone?

-The lessons from Rosetta Stone primarily rely on images and recorded audio, whereas the lessons from Busuu are much more diverse, engaging and comprehensive.
+The lessons from Rosetta Stone rely on an immersive experience utilizing images and recorded audio, whereas the lessons from Busuu are more diverse in terms of practice drills, and include English directions and translations.